wavesplatform/docs.wavesplatform/docs/en/blockchain/waves-protocol/activation-protocol.md

 If a new feature was activated but the node was not updated to support it, the node will shutdown itself \(default behavior\) and log the error about activation of the unsupported feature.

-<note type="warning" title="Warning">On the Testnet approval and activation periods were set to 3000 blocks each.
-It will allow a faster activation of new features for testing purposes.</note>
+> :warning: On the Testnet approval and activation periods were set to 3000 blocks each.
+It will allow a faster activation of new features for testing purposes.

 ## 3. Configuration file changes